mikerly131/store_sales_ml/README.md

-# store_sales_ml
+# About
+Learning from Kaggle course to prep for store sales time forecasting competition (tba) Time series have time-step and lag features.
+Seasonal trends found inform lag features to create that capture patterns in data and improve predictive modeling.

+### Analysis Examples
+Long-term trends in time series data (moving average) Seasonal trends in time series data (indicators and Fourier)

+#### About
-store sales time forecasting analysis includes notebooks tracking time series learning from kaggle time series course

-Not adding data file to gh, don't feel like changing crlf-lf conversions
+includes notebooks tracking time series learning from kaggle time series course Not adding data file to gh, don't feel like changing crlf-lf conversions